jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 }
 ```

-The lines we're interested in are `set $upstream_app jellyfin` for this check.
-Assuming Jellyfin and Let's Encrypt are on the same network within Docker, it *should* see it and start handling the reverse proxy without much of an issue.
-If it doesn't, you'll need to change `jellyfin` in that line to the IP of your Jellyfin server.
-We'll also look at the line `location ~ (/jellyfin)?/socket` and add a slash after socket.
+The lines we're interested in is `set $upstream_app jellyfin`.
+Now, assuming Jellyfin and Let's Encrypt are on the same network within Docker, it *should* see it and start handling reverse proxy without much issue.
+If it doesn't however, you'll just need to change `jellyfin` in that line to whatever the IP of your Jellyfin server is.
+We'll also look at the line `location ~ (/jellyfin)?/socket` and add a slash after socket, so the line should look like this `location ~ (/jellyfin)?/socket/`.

-Within Jellyfin settings (Dashboard -> Networking), scroll down to "Public HTTP port number" and "Public HTTPS port number" in the middle of the page.
-Make sure the HTTP port number is 8096, while HTTPS port number is 8920.
-Then, click the "Secure Connection Mode" dropdown, and select the option to force a secure connection.
+Then, within Jellyfin settings (Dashboard -> Networking), scroll down to "Public HTTP port number" and "Public HTTPS port number", and make sure HTTP Port number is 8096, while HTTPS port number is 8920.
+Then, click the "Secure Connection Mode" dropdown, and select "Handled by reverse proxy".

-Restart your Let's Encrypt docker container by running `docker restart letsencrypt` on the host machine.
-You can follow the logs with `docker logs -f letsencrypt` and scrolling through the output.
+Restart your Let's Encrypt docker container by running `docker restart letsencrypt`, and then you can follow the logs with `docker logs -f letsencrypt`.
 Assuming everything works, you should see `Server Ready` at the very end of the logs.
-This tells you Let's Encrypt is running without issue.
+This tells you Lets Encrypt is running without issue.